virtuozzo/vap-installer-on-vhi/README.md

 ![web installer progress](images/15-web-installer-progress.png)

-Once ready, you’ll see the admin user credentials and links to the **Ops** (admin panel) and **Dev** (user dashboard) panels.
+Once ready, you'll see the admin user credentials and links to the **Ops** (admin panel) and **Dev** (user dashboard) panels.

 ![VAP installation success](images/16-vap-installation-success.png)

-That’s all!
+That's all!
 The platform is ready for [post-installation configurations](https://www.virtuozzo.com/application-platform-ops-docs/onboarding-guide/).

 ## Remove VAP Stack